bevuta/teletrofono/README.md

         ;; with watson as the caller.
         outgoing-call (invite watson bell)
-        ;; Bell waits for the invitation identified by the given ;; outgoing call which results in a incoming call as soon as ;; the invitation was received.
+        ;; Bell waits for the invitation identified by the given ;; outgoing call which results in an incoming call as soon as ;; the invitation was received.
 The call is not yet ;; accepted.
 The incoming call is associated with Bell as the ;; callee.
         incoming-call (await-call! bell outgoing-call)]
-    ;; Bell responds with a Ringing-Signal using the incoming call as ;; the origin and the outgoing call as the receiver of the signal.
+    ;; Bell responds with a ringing signal using the incoming call as ;; the origin and the outgoing call as the receiver of the signal.
     (ring! incoming-call outgoing-call)
     ;; Now Bell accepts the call by signaling a confirmation from the